localvoid/ivi/packages/ivi/README.md

 When arrays are updated, stateless tree nodes are mapped onto their stateful nodes by their position in the array.

 When array contains a conditional expression that returns a "hole" value (`null`, `undefined` or `false`), the hole will occupy a slot in a stateful tree, so that all nodes will be correclty mapped onto their stateful nodes.
-E.g.

 ```js
 [